 We may earn a fee if you buy via links in this post (at no extra cost to you).
 Learn More

-Before you dive in and purchase window coverings for every window in your house, it’s important to understand the pros and cons of each type so that you know what you’re getting into.
+Before you dive in and purchase window coverings for every window in your house, it’s important to understand the pros and cons of each type so that you know what you’re getting.

 In this article, I provide a comparison of blinds vs. shades and deep dive into their differences, similarities, pros, and cons.
 By the end, you’ll have a complete understanding of how they compare in terms of function, safety, cleaning, installation, price, and much more.

-Helpful Resource: Did you know that you can get an absolutely free in-home design consultation from 3DayBlinds.com?
+Helpful Resource: Did you know that you can get a free in-home design consultation from 3DayBlinds.com?
 Give them a call at 888-511-6616 to schedule your appointment.